wp-plugins/contact-form-7-campaign-monitor-extension/readme.txt

 = Features =

 * Easy to use
-* Use a different mailing list per form
+* Use a different mailing list per contact form
 * Latest Campaign Monitor API
 * Constantly updated

+= Plugin Needs Your Support =

+Please consider [__making a donation__](http://renzojohnson.com/contributions/contact-form-7-campaign-monitor-extension).
+Your donation will help encourage and support the plugin's continued development and better user support.

 == Installation ==